hackermanyacapin/VapeV4ForRoblox/README.md

 # Vape V4
-**When you make a script for 3 years, and blow up on a ripoff lego game** _Project I made because private vapes_
+**When you make a script for private vape, and and am bad at coding ** _Project I made because private vapes_